-A series of striking shots reflecting the breadth and drama of helicopters and our industry at work have been selected as winners of HAI’s eighth-annual ROTOR Magazine Photo Contest.
-The grand-prize winner and four category winners will be showcased in the Winter 2020 issue of ROTOR and will be displayed at HAI HELI-EXPO 2020 in Anaheim, California.
+These striking shots reflecting both the work that we do and why we do that work have been selected as winners of HAI’s ninth annual ROTOR Magazine Photo Contest.
+The grand prize winner and five category winners will be showcased in the March 2021 issue of ROTOR.

 Helicopters/Drones at Work